 - Google Hangouts

-To help you take advantage of all that Google offers, WordPress developers have created many plugins and solutions that allow WordPress to integrate seamlessly with Google services.
+To help you take advantage of all that Google offers, many WordPress developers have created plugins that allow WordPress to be integrated seamlessly with Google’s tools and applications.

 (A Google Account lets you access all of Google’s web tools)